The best carbohydrates for bodybuilders provide consistent energy, assist with muscle building, and promote overall health.

 How Many Carbs Per Day for Bodybuilders?

-Now that you know the carbs best for bodybuilding, it is also important to understand how many carbohydrates bodybuilders should consume per day.
+Now that you know more about the best types of carbs for bodybuilding, it is also important to understand how many carbohydrates bodybuilders should consume daily.

 Although there are some low-carb diets, such as the Ketogenic Diet, which can still produce good results for bodybuilders, research clearly indicates that an intake of 7-10 grams/kilogram of body weight (or 7-10 grams/2.2 pounds) produces optimal muscle glycogen replenishment, which will contribute to optimal muscle growth and muscle recovery.

-You can play around with carbohydrate intakes to see what your body responds best to, but using these numbers as a guide will help you determine whether you are eating enough carbs per day or not.
+You can play around with carbohydrate intakes to see what your body responds best to, but using these numbers as a guide will help you determine whether you are eating enough carbs per day.

-Now that you know many carbohydrate for bodybuilding basics, let’s look at the best carbs for bodybuilding!
+Now that you know the basics of carbohydrates for bodybuilding, let’s look at the best carbs for bodybuilding!

 Please note that this list is not in a particular order.
-There are many great carbs for bodybuilding, but I felt these twelve deserved a special mention.
+There are many great carbs for bodybuilding, but I believe these are the ten best.

-Here is my list of the twelve best carbs for bodybuilding:
+Here is my list of the ten best carbs for bodybuilding: